harshbinomo/Binomo-Signal-Pro/README.md

-# Binomo-Signal-Pro
+# Binomo Signal App

-Signal Generator ✅
+This is the frontend Flutter app for Binomo trading signals.